THE WISDOM OF THE BEATLES

 Waterfalls

-Sometimes all you can do is express concern; people will make their own choices
+Sometimes all you can do is express concern and allow people to make their own choices

 May 30

 Caring about someone and being able to protect them from their own choices are two very different things.
-Paul's gentle warning in this song, urging someone he loves not to chase dangerous things, comes from exactly that painful gap.
+Paul's gentle warning in this song, urging someone he loves not to chase dangerous things, comes from that painful gap.
 He can see what she cannot, or will not, see about the direction she is heading.
-He says something, clearly and with love.
-And then he has to let her decide.
-That is the full extent of what love can actually do.

-Having the courage to speak a concern out loud is itself a form of love, even when you know the words may not land.
+Having the courage to speak a concern out loud is a risk because the words may not land well.
 Many of us fall into one of two traps: we either say nothing to preserve harmony and then quietly resent the consequences, or we repeat our warnings so insistently that we become the problem rather than the helpful presence we intended to be.
-Paul finds the narrow path between them: say what you see, say it once, say it with warmth, and release.

-Acceptance of another person's autonomy is not the same as indifference to their wellbeing.
-This is the hardest part of genuinely loving someone: understanding that you cannot make their choices for them, no matter how clearly you can see the risk.
-Paul's song is not passive.
-It is an act of deep care that has been pressed into the most honest shape it can take: the expression of concern, fully offered and then let go.
+Acceptance of another person's autonomy is one of the hardest parts of loving someone: understanding that you cannot make their choices for them, no matter how clearly you can see the risk.
+Paul's song expresses this care and concern in a healthy way.
+It is offered, but not demanded.

 Today, I will express one genuine concern to someone I care about clearly and with kindness, and then release my attachment to controlling how they respond.